FHA Streamline Refinance: How It Works, Rates, and Requirements

 2. Wrapping a smaller UFMIP into your new mortgage

 UFMIP refund amounts decrease the longer you’ve had your loan.
-Borrowers refinancing in their seventh month, the earliest you can do a streamline refinance, can qualify for a 68% refund of their original payment amount.
-Conversely, borrowers at the 36-month limit are eligible for 10%.
+Borrowers refinancing in their seventh month — the earliest you can do a streamline refinance — can qualify for a 68% refund of their original payment amount.
+Borrowers at the 36-month limit are eligible for just 10%.

 FHA MIP Refund Chart

-Here’s a helpful chart to give you an idea of how much of an FHA MIP refund you may qualify for and how the MIP refund rate decreases with the age of a loan.
+Here’s a helpful chart showing how much of an FHA MIP refund you may qualify for, and how the refund rate decreases with the age of a loan.

 FHA MIP refund chart